crazeddd/nodejs-docker-container-auto-deploy/README.md

 ## Setup
 To start you need to have both Docker and Node installed (be sure the Docker Engine is running too!).

 Clone the repo and nagviate from the root directory to both the client and api folders.
-In both run `npm install` for dependencies and then in only the api folder run `npx tsc` to compile the typescript, from there run `npm start` start the client & api.
+In both run `npm install` for dependencies and `npm start` to start the client & api.

 The client should now be accessible from http://localhost:3000.